-Beginning in September 2017 at Dinner Bay Park, Kelsey began teaching karate to kids and youth between the ages of 5-14 on Mayne Island.
+Beginning in September 2017 at Dinner Bay Park, Kian began teaching karate to kids and youth between the ages of 5-14 on Mayne Island.
 The group now practices weekly at the Mayne Island Community Centre.

-Kelsey's background in karate began in 1997 at the Delta Karate School studying Renshikan karate from instructors Dr. Chee Ling, Dr. Rassamee Ling, and Dr. Marshall Cheng - all former national karate champions - as well as late Sensei David Akutagawa.
-As a teenager, Kelsey competed nationally and internationally through Karate BC, the National Karate Association, and the World Karate Federation.
-Between 2002-2007, they represented the BC, Quebec and Canada Teams, winning 3 golds and a silver medal in kumite (sparring) and 4 bronze medals in kata (pre--arranged forms) at the national level; and a silver medal in kumite at the Pan American Championships in 2004.
+Kian's background in karate began in 1997 at the Delta Karate School studying Renshikan karate from instructors Dr. Chee Ling, Dr. Rassamee Ling, and Dr. Marshall Cheng - all former national karate champions - as well as late Sensei David Akutagawa.
+As a teenager, Kian competed nationally and internationally through Karate BC, the National Karate Association, and the World Karate Federation.
+Between 2002-2007, he represented the BC, Quebec and Canada Teams, winning 3 golds and a silver medal in kumite (sparring) and 4 bronze medals in kata (pre--arranged forms) at the national level; and a silver medal in kumite at the Pan American Championships in 2004.

 Classes are Wednesdays from 6:15 - 7:15pm and are $10/class.